Shivansh175/PopX_Landing_Page/README.md

-# PopX
+## PopX Landing Page
+A modern, responsive landing page built with React.js and Vite, designed to showcase the PopX platform.

+## 🚀 Features
+Single-page application with seamless navigation using React Router

+Clean and responsive UI styled with CSS3

+Optimized build process with Vite for fast performance

+Modular and maintainable code structure
+Reddit
++2
+popx.co.uk
++2
+Instapage
++2

-## Technologies Used
+## 🛠️ Technologies Used

-- React.js
+React.js

-- React Router for navigation
+React Router

-- CSS3 for styling
+CSS3

+Vite

-- Modern JavaScript (ES6+)
+JavaScript (ES6+)

-## Live at:
+## 🔗 Live Demo
-link --
+View the live project here <!-- Replace '#' with your actual live link -->